tshepang/blog/content/arthur-2011.md

 The rest happens to be [the formula that too many Hollywood romantic comedies tend to adopt], and it's so fucking annoying.
 Nick Nolte's character was neither interesting nor portrayed well.
-In fact, he's embarassing.
+In fact, he's embarrassing.
 The lead girl is fucking desirable, but her character was made annoyingly uptight, since it had to fit in with that formula I mentioned.